bitsofcotton/ddpmopt/README.md

 2023/11/25 implement and revert the test to complement before to revertProgramInvariant, they doesn't improve well differed to shrinking.
 2023/12/06 fix ddpmopt.cc as makeProgramInvariant, revertProgramInvariant to better compatible with [0,1].
 2023/12/07 fix ddpmopt.cc makeProgramInvariant double apply serious bug in crush.
 Also, update readme as compatible with in/output. realclose.
+2023/12/15 use the tactics not to apply twice make/revertProgramInvariant on prediction, the invariant is already taken, however, this can causes P^t 1 == 0 condition on linearInvariant, we don't fix them.